maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/migrating.md

 Database
 --------

-### Removed DefaultConnectionString and DefaultProviderInvariantName

-... and the Database constructors that used them.
-Subclassing Database is the preferred alternative.

 ### EnsureInTransaction is no longer System.Transactions aware

 In v6, EnsureInTransaction uses a TransactionScope if Transaction.Current is not null. v7 only deals with ADO.NET transactions.
 You can override EnsureInTransaction to use TransactionScope if you need to.

-### Using Microsoft.Data.SqlClient invariant name

-... and removed deprecated System.Data.SqlClient.

-### Using SCOPE_IDENTITY() in LastInsertIdCommand
+### Using `SCOPE_IDENTITY()` in LastInsertIdCommand

-This change makes the LastInsertId method useless when using SqlClient because of how SqlClient is implemented, SCOPE_IDENTITY() will always return null unless you use it in the same command after the INSERT statement.
-I decided I prefer to make LastInsertId unusable rather than risking returning the wrong value with @@IDENTITY.
+This change makes the LastInsertId method useless when using SqlClient because of how SqlClient is implemented, `SCOPE_IDENTITY()` will always return null unless you use it in the same command after the INSERT statement.
+I decided I prefer to make LastInsertId unusable rather than risking returning the wrong value with `@@IDENTITY`.
 When using SqlClient, SqlTable uses the OUTPUT clause when doing inserts.

-### Removed SQL Server CE defaults

-No need to have default settings for discontinued products.
-You can always manually configure.

 ### Removed some CRUD shortcut methods